 Furthermore 97% of those polled agreed with the statement that the Gardaí have a vital role to play in making Irish roads safer for all.
 The findings indicate that when it comes to policing road safety laws, we are moving in the right direction.

-Table 1: Current fixed penalty notice regime under s.
-29 of the Road Traffic Act 2010 for drink driving offences at specified Blood Alcohol Concentration (BAC) limits
+Table 1: Current penalties under the Road Traffic Act for drink driving offences at specified Blood Alcohol Concentration (BAC) limits

 |Normal driver||Learner, Novice & professional drivers||Disqualification Periods/Penalty Points|

 |1st offence within 3 years||2nd or subsequent offence|

 |BAC Limits||20+ to 80mg||3 Months (& €200)||N/A – straight to court|

 (& €200 charge)

 The current regime under s.
 65 of the Act – Court based system is summarised in table 2 below – where a driver is not eligible for fixed penalty notice or chooses to go to Court instead of accepting fixed penalty notice.

 Table 2: Current consequential disqualification periods and penalties by the Courts under the Road Traffic Act 2010 & the Road Traffic (Amendment) Act 2018 for drink driving offences at specified (BAC) limits

 |Normal driver||Learner, Novice & professional drivers||Minimum disqualification periods for 1st offence within 3 years||Minimum disqualification periods for 2nd or subsequent offence|